iiharu/MusicTransfer/README.md

 Transfers music and playlist to WALKMAN from Mac Music.app

 ## TODO
-- Use URL as path instead of String
+- dst URL set with MediaItem
+- Progress Bar